se-edu/learningresources/contents/uix/refining-ux-skills.md

 1. [Two Projects to Hone your UX Skills](http://thehipperelement.com/post/145959249463/two-projects-to-hone-your-ux-skills)

 #### Potential pitfalls:
 *Projects that don’t count as legitimate UX experience*: It is important to be careful of the type of projects you end up taking.
 Producing content for non-digital media, such as a brochure or an advertisement, would not be as relevant as producing wireframes for a website.
-Furthermore, even with a relevant UX experience, it is crucial to be able to link your work to communicate the following points in order to really sell your work as a UX designer:
+Furthermore, even with a relevant UX experience, it is crucial to be able to link your work to communicate the following points:
 * How you helped the team balance user goals and business goals
 * How you analyzed the business and technology constraints
 * How you collaborated with non-designers